 - The table will move slowly through a doughnut-shaped ring.
-You will need to lie quite still for about 35 minutes while the PET/CT images are being taken.
+You will need to lie still for about 35 minutes while the PET/CT images are being taken.

 - You should continue to drink extra water throughout the day after your scan.
 This helps to flush the tracer materials from your body.

 - If you have received any sedation, you will need to have someone drive you home.

 - You can expect to be able to resume your normal activities the same day as your test.

 - Signs of allergic reaction, including flushing, hives, and itching

 - Difficulty breathing or a feeling of tightness in your throat

 Public Health Agency of Canada http://www.phac-aspc.gc.ca